 - How to Conduct a Preliminary U.S. Patent Search: A Step by Step Strategy - Web based tutorial (36 minutes)

-- The Seven-Step Strategy - Outlines a suggested procedure for patent searching
+- The Multi-Step Strategy - Outlines a suggested procedure for patent searching

 - Patents: The Collection for All Reasons - Describes the way in which this unique resource can be used.